mozartofmath/ad_ranking/README.md

-# Adludio
+# Ad Scoring
+This repo contains a jupyter notebook with a function that scores ads based on engagement.
+Using this function, we have implemented a heroku app where you can enter the campaign id and then download a csv file containing the scoring of ads with that campaign id.

 # Code

-We have trained a Random Forest regression model and used streamlit to make a dashboard app.
 We have deployed this app on heroku.
-The link is https://dashboard316.herokuapp.com/
+The link is https://rank-ads.herokuapp.com/
-You can upload a test csv file structured the same way as **test.csv** and download the predicted sales data as a csv file.